under-view/kmsroots/docs/dma-buf.rst

 		| Array size of :c:member:`dmaBufferFds`

 	:c:member:`dmaBufferFds`
-		| Pointer to an array of file descriptors to DMA-BUF's of size :c:member:`dmaBufferFdsCount`.
+		| Pointer to an array of file descriptors.
+These file descriptors point to
+		| DMA-BUF's of size :c:member:`dmaBufferFdsCount`.

 	:c:member:`syncFlags`
 		| Flags used to determine permission allowed by file descriptor after export